QixiangL/CS231/QixiangL-s learning/Lec2 Image Classification.md

    * Occlusion: parts of the feature, cats are smart :100:
    * Background: difficult to detect the task from the background
    * Intraclass variance: difference between *orange* and *black* cats
+## 0.4 Data-Driven Approach
+   * Collect a dataset of images and labels
+   *

 # 1. Nearest Neighbor Model
 *  **Ehhhng** *(555)* - bhhhls